wessenstam/dss-k8s/README.md

 1. **CM_secrets.yaml**: In the secrets field, mention the secrets that need to be synchronized.
 Make sure to keep the format as shown.
 Otherwise the deployment in Kubernetes will throw an error

 > [!CAUTION]
 > Kubernetes does not allow secrets to have a domain or machinename in the name of the secret.
-When this tool is used, make sure the ConfigMap for the secrets that need to be synchronzied, does ONLY contain the username.
-The underlaying Python script will use THAT name to find the secret and synchronize the information into Kubernetes.
-If there are two or more secrets with the same username, **ONLY the first instance** will be synchronized in this version!!
+When this tool is used, make sure the ConfigMap for the secrets that need to be synchronzied, **ONLY** contain the username.
+The underlaying Python script will use THAT username to find the secret in Secret Server and synchronize the password into Kubernetes if it exists, or create a new secret with the username and the password.
+If there are two or more secrets in Secret Server that match the username, **ONLY the first instance** will be synchronized in this version!!

 2. **Secret_Server_secret.yaml**: This yaml file holds the secret information for the connection to the Secret Server in json format and is the coded as base64.